 Durawood is made from recycled HDPE: High-density polyethylene, a polymer (plastic) and is designed to look and feel like natural wood.
-HDPE can be found in items like hula hoops, milk jugs, water pipes and bottle caps - about 90% of the HDPE material in our furniture is recycled from these materials.
+HDPE can be found in items like hula hoops, milk jugs, water pipes, bottle caps, and industrial waste - the HDPE material in our furniture is recycled from these materials.

 But I don’t want furniture that feels “plasticky”: